-This system is mainly implemented by staff members of the Health and Sports Science Education Program, School of Education.
+This system is mainly implemented by staff members of the Program in Health and Sports Education, School of Education.
 The program head is responsible for its implementation.
 The system of PDCA is performed by the group of teachers of the program.